andywer/stylesmith/README.md

 # Stylesmith

-Stylesmith is a small ES6 (ES2015) syntax, zero-dependency library to provide tagged template strings for style creation.
+Stylesmith is a small zero-dependency library to use ES6 tagged template strings for component styling.

 It's primary purpose is to be used alongside with React.js and Radium.